 Making the Best in Brattleboro

 Building a custom motorcycle is a delicate balance of art and science.
 There are no blueprints, no schematics, no rules.
 Rather, it all starts with a dream, a budget, and a conversation between client and fabricator.
 What are the rider’s likes, dislikes?
 Have they ever ridden?
 How do they ride?
 Where will they ride?
 What do they want it to look like?
 What don’t they want it to look like?
 The development and construction that follows is tedious, technical, and time consuming.
 An average build takes anywhere from six months to a year.
-And while each step is carefully thought out, there are always hiccups, re-dos, and bursts of inspiration along the way.
+And while each step is carefully thought out, there are always hiccups, redos, and bursts of inspiration along the way.
 Honesty and attention to detail are the hallmarks of Vintage Steele.
 Tell them what you need and they’ll tell you like it is.

-Prospective owners of vintage motorcycles (after all, these still are decades-old machines) shouldn’t expect 100% perfection from a 40-year-old power plant.
+Prospective owners of vintage motorcycles shouldn’t expect perfection from a 40-year-old power plant.
 But therein lies the allure of owning a classic.
-Getting to know and understand the innate personality of the beast you’re riding is without a doubt one of the most gratifying aspects of owning such a unique piece of modern history.
+Getting to know and understand the innate personality of the beast you’re riding is without a doubt one of the most gratifying aspects of owning a unique piece of modern history.
 Yes, there will be issues.
 Problems will inevitably arise.
-There will be days when, try as you might, that bike just won’t kick over, won’t idle, or won’t blink its turn signals when you flip the switch.
+There will be days when, try as you might, that bike just won’t kick over, won’t idle, or won’t blink its turn signals.
 Worry not.
 Vintage Steele has your back.
-For just as they’re lining the walls of their shop with images of each build, the community they’re building around their shop and the following they’ve amassed is the real end product here.
-Because while riding a motorcycle is, in and of itself, a solo pursuit, motorcyclists as a whole are a communal bunch.
+Even though they’re lining the walls of their shop with images of each build, the real end product here is the community they’re building and the following they’ve amassed.”Because while riding a motorcycle is, in and of itself, a solo pursuit, motorcyclists as a whole are a communal bunch.
 It’s for that reason Vintage Steele remains a true work in progress, and aspires to be more than simply a repair and fabrication shop.
 Their goal is to become a destination, a mecca for motorcyclists no matter where they roll in from.
-Steele muses about the future where Vintage Steele features a larger shop are, a retail space, and a café.
+Steele muses about the future where Vintage Steele features a larger shop area, a retail space, and a café.
 I believe that time isn’t too far off.

 Running a small business is far from easy.
 Running one in Vermont, even farther from easy.
 So why would these guys stick around?
 There are warmer climates, bigger cities, customers with deeper pockets.
 The truth is surprisingly simple.
 It boils down to friendship, a desire to build something amazing together, a common bond.
 A common goal.
-Josh talks about the challenges that not just his business, but all small businesses in the Green Mountain State face on a daily basis and recalls something his mother once told him when he was younger, “You make the best with what you have.”
+Steele talks about the challenges that not just his business, but all small businesses in the Green Mountain State and recalls something his mother once told him when he was younger: “You make the best with what you have.”
 Cliché?
 Sure.
 But Vintage Steele is successfully turning this old adage onto its side or, more aptly, balancing it upright, breathing new life into it, and tear-assing down the road on it.
 What they have is an uncommon blend of passion, drive, and commitment.
 What they’re making are some of the finest custom motorcycles I’ve ever seen.